cmaves/async-rustbus/README.md

 # async-rustbus
 This crate implements an async API for interacting with DBus.
+Beyond being just async, it is also thread-safe, allowing for a single connection to be used by multiple threads.
 It is built on top of KillingSpark's existing [rustbus](https://github.com/KillingSpark/rustbus) crate and reuses its implementation of the DBus wire format and message protocol.
 A non-blocking reimplementation of rustbus's `Conn` is used to build an async version of [`RpcConn`](https://docs.rs/rustbus/0.12.0/rustbus/connection/rpc_conn/struct.RpcConn.html).